OpenConext/OpenConext-deploy/README.md

 ```

 ## 2. Tar the files inside the keystore-dir
-The files are typically named '1' and 'meta',
+The files are typically named '1' and 'meta', let's tar them so we can encrypt them in one go:

 ```bash
 tar c ./foo/* > foo.tar